JANUARY TO APRIL

 After a few minutes thought, I decided to read my first Stephen King for the year.
 Lisey’s Story (2006) is a book I started reading about six or seven years ago but failed to complete.
 I don’t recall a specific reason, and I was enjoying the story, but for whatever reason or reasons, I set it down one day and didn’t pick it back up.
 I’ve long wanted to reread the beginning and then finish it, and I heard Mr King say in an interview that it’s one of his favorites.
 So now it’s on to Lisey’s Story, take 2.
 After a few days, I passed the point at which I stopped reading last time, so it’s nice to be back in unfamiliar territory.
 I can’t say the story is really grabbing me though, and obviously I felt the same last time.
 No plans to stop though, and I hope to make the most of my remaining vacation days to read as much as possible.

 As I was approaching the half way point, I received an enquiry about Maum Meditation, so I decided to read Stop Living in This Land.
 Go To The Everlasting World of Happiness.
 Live There Forever.
 I bought it a couple of years ago, but I didn’t get around to reading it until now.
 I spent the last week of February reading it with the occasional brief return to Lisey’s Story to maintain my sanity.
 Well, I now have a much better picture of the Maum Meditation cult, and I’m grateful for that fact.
 The knowledge gained came at a cost though as it is without a doubt the worst book I have ever read.
-The world would be a better place if the author had taken his own advice and stopped living in this world before he had written the book and before he had started his cult.

 Now, it’s back to Lisey’s Story and as I hit the 60% mark, things are really heating up!
 I finished it on Saturday March 3, and once I had reached the end, I was able to appreciate the book more.